-In this age of digitalisation, gaming consoles like PlayStation and Xbox may be grabbing public attention but it’s the simpler games from yesteryear that are quietly gaining traction.
-The renaissance of tabletop games is overshadowing digital innovation because simply put, the former brings life and imagination to the table.
+In this age of digitalization, gaming consoles like PlayStation and Xbox maybe grabbing public attention but it’s the simpler games from yesteryear that are quietly gaining traction.
+The renaissance of tabletop games is overshadowing digital innovation because simply put, the former bring life and imagination to the table.

 Gaming enthusiasts have attributed this growing trend to the inherent framework of tabletop game design.
 They boost interaction with people and encourage conversations in an impactful manner.
 We live in an era of GTA and PUBG, but in terms of growth, tabletop games are broadening their otherwise niche audience.
 What sparked this revolution?

 A new generation of tabletop games in various genres – such as card games, board games, and puzzles – is fuelling the global gaming industry.
 Simple games like UNO, bridge, rummy, or chess offer a depth of mental engagement that video games often lack.
 Their unique visual and tactile nature lends a different experience.

 Take chess, for instance, which requires one to devise strategies to win, with each move affecting the outcome.
 Chess boosts creativity and spatial awareness and rewards players with something more valuable than money: a sense of accomplishment.